 This gives students an incentive to use the words and we know if they start using them they are more likely to incorporate into their mental vocab bank.
 AND the rest of the class has to be on top of it by staying mindful of those 6-8 words!

-If you are interested in picking up the pack, click here or on the picture below.
+If you are interested in picking up the 20 Vocabulary Activities resource, click here or on the picture below.